-Development which is likely to affect an existing Public Right of Way should take account of its route and incorporate it into the scheme, preferably in a wide and open green corridor.
+Development proposals which would affect an existing Public Right of Way should take account of its route and incorporate it into the scheme, preferably in a wide and open green corridor.
 Where Public Rights of Way are impacted, appropriate diversions or new routes should be provided that are more or at least, equally safe, accessible, and convenient for users.